 IET can test a home to determine how airtight it is and therefore how much ventilation needs to be provided mechanically to meet ASHRAE standards.

-An inspection by IET or another qualified indoor air quality professional firm can locate problems, if present, and provide recommendations for implementing the ideas above and/or other specific needs tailored for your home that will help to improve indoor air quality.
+An inspection by a qualified indoor air quality professional can locate problems, if present, and provide recommendations for implementing the ideas above and/or other specific needs tailored for your home that will help to improve indoor air quality.

-IET (Indoor Environmental Technologies) has been performing indoor air quality testing since 1992.
-We have worked with thousands of satisfied clients in the commercial, residential, health care and education field.
-We provide this service in the entire Tampa Bay area, including Clearwater, St. Pete, Sarasota and Lakeland and throughout Florida.
-Contact IET to schedule an assessment.
+Indoor Environmental Technologies has been performing indoor air quality testing since 1992.
+We have worked with thousands of satisfied clients in the commercial, residential, health care and education field in Tampa Bay, Florida and the Southeast US.